hamalainenilmari/Big-Data-Platform/assignment-1-894931/code/tenant/README.md

 If you have problems with installing Pandas-package from requirements.txt, try to install Numpy first (pip install "numpy>=1.21.0")

-If you have not created the sample data sets, go to foldet *data* and create sample data set according to the instructions.
+If you have not created the sample data sets, go to folder *data* and create sample data set according to the instructions.

 Then using the shell script you can start the producers.